Prudential's Eastspring buys second Thai asset manager to boost growth

 The move comes amid Prudential’s plans to focus on Asia and the United States and spin off its UK and European insurance and asset management business M&G.

-In July 2018, Eastspring agreed to buy 65% of TMB Asset Management (TMBAM) from Thai TMB Bank Pcl (TMB.BK).
+In July 2018, Eastspring agreed to buy 65% of TMB Asset Management (TMBAM) from Thai TMB Bank Pcl.

 TFUND is the eighth-largest mutual fund manager in Thailand.
 TFUND and TMBAM Eastspring will become the fourth-largest asset manager in Thailand with a market share of 12% and combined assets under management of 653 billion baht, the companies said.